scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 If you want to edit a blog post or page that already exists on our live website:

 1. Create and switch to a new branch using the [instructions in the Branch section](#branch) above.

 2. Find the file you want to edit:
-   1. If it's a blog post, follow Steps 1 & 2 under the [Adding a New Blog Post section](#add-a-new-blog-post), then click on the name of the post you want to edit.
+   A. If it's a blog post, follow Steps 1 & 2 under the [Adding a New Blog Post section](#add-a-new-blog-post), then click on the name of the post you want to edit.
-   2. If it's a page, click the "pages" link in the list of website files, then click on the name of the file you want to edit.
+   B. If it's a page, click the "pages" link in the list of website files, then click on the name of the file you want to edit.

 3. Near the middle of the right side of the page, click on the small pencil icon.
 This brings you to a text editor.

 If you hover over the pencil icon, you'll see the words "edit this file" appear.

 ![docs-edit-existing-file-icon](/docs/docs-images/docs-edit-existing-file-icon.png)

-1. At the top of the file, you'll notice three hyphens `---`, followed by a couple lines of text, followed by three more hyphens.
+4. At the top of the file, you'll notice three hyphens `---`, followed by a couple lines of text, followed by three more hyphens.
 You can read more about what this "front matter" does for a post (in the Add a new blog post [instructions](#add-a-new-blog-post)) or page (in the Add a new page [instructions](#add-a-new-blog-post)), but basically just leave that text as-is to avoid breaking things.

-2. Go to Step 7 under [creating a new blog post](#add-a-new-blog-post) for instructions on "committing"—saving a draft of your text.
+5. Go to Step 7 under [creating a new blog post](#add-a-new-blog-post) for instructions on "committing"—saving a draft of your text.

 ## Move your writing to the main repo!